Diamorphine is prescribed to treat severe pain.

 |Used for||Severe pain|

 Strong opioids (sometimes called opiates) are medicines used to treat severe pain.
 Diamorphine is a type of strong opioid.
-It is used in particular to treat pain after a surgical operation and pain caused by cancer, although it may also be used following a heart attack, or for breathlessness caused by fluid in the lungs.
-It works on your nervous system and brain to reduce the way you feel pain.
+It is used in particular to treat pain after a surgical operation and pain caused by cancer.
+It may also be used following a heart attack, or for breathlessness caused by fluid in the lungs.
+It works on your nervous system and brain to reduce the amount of pain you feel.

 Diamorphine is usually given as an injection.
 Tablets of diamorphine are available but rarely prescribed.
 This is because other strong opioids (such as morphine) are preferred as they are absorbed better by your body when taken by mouth.